bullet-db/bullet-db.github.io/docs/backend/dsl.md

 ### AvroBulletRecordConverter

 The AvroBulletRecordConverter is used to convert Avro records into BulletRecords.
 Without a schema, it inserts every field into a BulletRecord without any type-checking.
-With a schema, you get type-checking and you can also specify a RECORD field, and the converter will accept Avro Records in addition to Maps, flattening them into the BulletRecord.
+With a schema, you get type-checking, and you can also specify a RECORD field, and the converter will accept Avro Records in addition to Maps, flattening them into the BulletRecord.

 ### Schema